 However this “Be Present” tip for retailers does differ from the “Be Present” of mindful meditation.
 The Zen Buddhist meaning is, “Whatever you’re doing right now, focus completely on doing that one thing.
 Attend to every aspect of what you’re doing, to your body, sensations, thoughts.”

 This state of mind wouldn’t mesh well with good retail customer service.
 The interception rate would suffer mightily.
 Business researchers define “interception rate” as the percentage of consumers entering a shop who are spoken to by a salesperson working for that shop.
 Mindful meditation by a frontline employee disrupts fruitful contact with the shopper.
-Such fruitful contact enhances the probability of closing a sale and convincing the customer to return to the store.
+Fruitful contact enhances the probability of closing a sale and convincing the customer to return to the store.

 The “interception” part of “interception rate” does make it sound like the salesperson is blocking the shopper’s path.
 That would not earn good will.
 The Stockholm research reassures us we don’t need to swoop in immediately.
 We can acknowledge the shopper, then be present for a bit.